 ii.
 Build a parallel Internet more free from surveillance.

 It is of course no small thing to build an Internet from scratch with all its individual components and networks.
 But I believe that, together with most northern European countries, we can do that.
 France, Italy and Spain are also possible collaborators.
 It depends on what they can participate with.
-Noone here in Europe should prevent cooperation, between individual American/British academics and the Nordic countries in this project, but unfortunately, the British are too much intertwined with and favored by the United States to be considered as a trustworthy national cooperation partner.
+Noone here in Europe should prevent cooperation, between individual American/British academics and the Nordic countries in this project, but unfortunately, Britain is too much intertwined with and favored by the United States to be considered as a trustworthy national cooperation partner.
 I believe that they as a state would rather counteract us than contribute to the realization of the project.
 This is certain because the United Kingdom and the Commonwealth countries are excluded from the surveillance that the United States has placed on all other countries including Germany and Sweden.

 As for the facts about the US surveillance of the EU, the so-called PRISM surveillance program, we do not know much about it.
 You can read the following on Wikipedia;